 The Philippines: Asia’s most underrated backpacking destination?
 Probably.
 If it wasn’t for Thailand, I’d be living here now – this place is simply brilliant.
 It’s cheap, great weather, amazing sights, good food, people speak English and everyone lives their life with a smile on their face.
 Think of Bali, Goa or Koh Samui before the tourist hordes and resorts – that’s what this Asian archipelago represents.

 With over 7000 islands, from UNESCO world heritage sites like the Banaue Rice Terraces to beach paradises in Boracay and Cebu, the Philippines has everything.
 I really think that within the next decade, this little gem is going to feature more and more on the SE Asia tourist trail, and rightly so.
+Find travel deals online now and try to get there before the crowds!

 Sri Lanka: The civil war finally ended in May 2009 when the Tamil Tigers were finally defeated and the countries tourism industry has been decimated by the war.
 I visited last year and stayed in a 5* hotel for $20 per person per night (2 people sharing a room), whilst tourism is gradually healing there are still huge bargains to be had so jump in quickly – it’s safe, cheap and awesome, truly a winning combination!